EmilGramDK/create-arasjs/README.md

 # create-arasjs <a href="https://npmjs.com/package/create-arasjs"><img src="https://img.shields.io/npm/v/create-arasjs" alt="npm package"></a>

-A CLI tool to quickly generate a new project using the ArasJS Library from a template
+create-arasjs is a tool to quickly start a project from a basic template for popular frameworks.

 > **Note:**
 > ArasJS is not affiliated with, endorsed by, or sponsored by Aras Corporation.
 It is an independent open-source library designed to assist developers in building applications that run inside Aras Innovator.